 She acts like Mom.
 She bends like a gentle, sweet queen to hold each twin’s hand.
 She jog-skips like a marathon-gymnast-ice-dancer.
 And she smiles down at them all at the same time.

 Dad used to say Mom was an Earth-treading star with the power to make light the dark.
 Dad liked to quote Shakespeare; he said this is one of the many ways Mr. Shakespeare describes beautiful ladies.
 It was one of Dad’s many ways to describe Mom too.

 So, Miss Honey brings my memory of Mom out of the shadows.
 And, like the dawn’s early light, it warms me up.
 I’ve worried that I might forget Mom.
 Not forget-forget her, but forget what she looks like.
 Now I know it’s not gonna happen.

-I’ll come right out and say it: I might Even.
-Feel.
+Back to Miss Honey: I’ll come right out and say it: I. Am.
 Happy.
 About This.
 Or a version of happy.
 I’ll be able to scramble into the way-back-seat of my memory where Mom’s sitting, just by taking Clyde and Sam to Miss Honey’s classroom every morning.